 - Is the site design similar to what you expected?
 Or was there something that surprised or frustrated you?

 - Did you feel that you were in our target customer group?
 Why or why not?

 - Does the content speak to our target customers in the language and tone they’ll understand and appreciate?

 - Did you clearly understand our value proposition, as compared to our competitors?

 - Was it intuitive, or did you have to give some thought to what to do next?

 Creating small business content can be deceptively tricky.
 You know your stuff inside out, so it should be easy to write about it…right?
 Sure, if your target customers are just like you.
-If not, though, you’ll have to work hard to overcome “the curse of knowledge” and put yourself in your customers’ shoes.
+Otherwise, make sure you don’t let your experience undermine your business.
+Instead, put yourself in your customers’ shoes.
 Your business depends on it.